kubeshop/botkube/docs/proposal/2022-06-20-cfg-via-crds.md

 Because it is a huge change and the implementation phase will be time-consuming, I propose to postpone it until we will known answer for questions like:
 - what is the desired way of extending BotKube?
 - what is the main extensions part?
-Notificators, Communicators, Executors or something else?
+Notifiers, Communicators, Executors or something else?
 - what are the requirements regarding BotKube dashboard?
 - what features we want to support? assign predefined action buttons? customizable message format? interactive recommendations?